duckysherwood/bcCovid19/README.md

 as Northern Health patients.
 They work in the Coastal Health region but live in Northern Health region.

+On 16 March, there were 30 cases announced, but there was no press conference yesterday, so it LOOKS like there were no cases on Sunday and a bunch on Monday.
+I thought about putting half of the cases on Sunday and half on Monday, but that doesn't seem honest either.

 On 16 March, Dr. Henry mentioned that there are a number of residents at the Lynn Valley Care Home who have tested positive, and that four Lynn Valley residents have died.
 I only see four Lynn Valley residents total who tested positive, so I don't know if